 Wide range of adaptations for bikers with disabilities

 There are a range of adaptations available for bikers with disabilities including:

-To apply for a motorcycle adaptation grant visit the NABD website.
-The charity also has a learner loaner scheme that can provide bikers with disability adapted 125cc motorcycles to help them take a Compulsory Basic Training (CBT) course.
+You can visit the NABD website to apply for a motorcycle adaptation grant.
+The charity also has a learner loaner scheme that can provide bikers with disability adapted 125cc motorcycles to help them take a Compulsory Basic Training (CBT) course

 Clutch lever adaptation for left arm amputee.

 Peace of mind cover for your adapted bikes and trikes

 While the team at NABD can help and advise with your bike adaptations, the team at Bikesure will be delighted to find the right insurance cover to help protect your machine.